Heidelberg School: Influences and style

-Like many of their contemporaries in Europe and North America, members of the Heidelberg School adopted a direct and impressionistic style of painting.
-They regularly painted landscapes en plein air, and sought to depict daily life.
-They showed a keen interest in the effects of lighting, and experimented with a variety of brushstroke techniques.
-A number of art critics, including Robert Hughes, have noted that the "impressionism" of the Heidelberg School had more in common with Whistler's tonal impressionism than the broken colours of the French impressionists.
-Indeed, the Heidelberg School artists did not espouse any colour theory, and, unlike the more radical approach of the French artists, often maintained some degree of academic emphasis on form, clarity and composition.
-They also sometimes created works within the narrative conventions of Victorian painting.
-The Australians had little direct contact with the French impressionists; for example, it was not until 1907 that McCubbin saw their works in person, which encouraged his evolution towards a looser, more abstracted style.
+Like many of their contemporaries in Europe and North America, the Heidelberg School artists adopted a direct and impressionistic style of painting.
+They were committed plein airists who sought to depict daily life, showed a keen interest in transient light and its effect on colour, and experimented with loose brushwork.
+Art critics such as Robert Hughes have noted that their "impressionism" was closer to Whistler's tonal impressionism than the broken colours of the French impressionists.
+Indeed, the Heidelberg School artists did not espouse any colour theory, and, like another main influence of theirs, Jules Bastien-Lepage, often maintained a realist sense of form, clarity and composition.
+They also sometimes created works within the narrative conventions of both Victorian and history painting, and made occasional use of symbolist imagery.
+Much of what they knew of French impressionism was through correspondence with painter John Russell, an Australian expatriate in France who befriended, and painted alongside the likes of Vincent van Gogh and Claude Monet.
+Encouraged by Russell, John Longstaff, a peripheral figure of the Heidelberg School, temporarily adopted French impressionist methods.
+Streeton however opined that they were overly technical "ways and means" that interrupted the spontaneous act of painting.
+Conder, when in France in the early 1890s, admired Monet's work but considered French impressionism on the whole "ultra [extremist]".
+It was not until 1907 that McCubbin saw their works in person, which encouraged his evolution towards brighter colours and a more abstracted style.